-As restaurant owner or manager, you will undoubtedly be tracking sales figures and profits using your POS system.
-However, with increased competition your business needs more in-depth on data to operate more efficiently.
-The most successfully businesses focus on several key performance indicators (KPI’s) to help really gain a proper view on their businesses.
+As restaurant owner or manager, you will undoubtedly be tracking sales figures and profits using your restaurant point of sale system.
+However, with increased competition, your business needs more in-depth on data to operate more efficiently.
+The most successful businesses focus on several key performance indicators (KPI’s) to help really gain a proper view on their businesses.

 However today we will discuss the 5 key elements in which you need to track from a sales perspective.